chesmore/sewing-inventory/README.md

 ## 🧵 Sewing Patterns Viewer

-This site loads and displays a CSV of your sewing patterns using [MinIO](https://min.io/) as local object storage and [MkDocs](https://www.mkdocs.org/) for the site framework.
+This project builds a site for loading and displaying your sewing patterns using [MinIO](https://min.io/) as local object storage and [MkDocs](https://www.mkdocs.org/) for the site framework.

 ---